ShubhamTiwari55/Web-Team-Task/README.md

 ## Technologies Used

 - React.js
-- CSS (or CSS-in-JS library for styling)
+- Tailwind CSS (or CSS-in-JS library for styling)
 - React Router (for navigation between gallery pages)

 ## Project Structure